Updated: Jun 13

 What if I can't get to sleep?

 If you can't get to sleep in the first place or you wake up and can't drift back off it can be really frustrating.
-Try 7/11 breathing or muscle relaxation.
+Try breathing and relaxation techniques such as 7/11 breathing or muscle relaxation.

 7/11 breathing is breathing in for a count of 7 and out for a count of 11, the important thing is to elongate the out breath.
 (If you can't quite manage 7/11 try 3/5 instead.)

 Muscle relaxation- take 2 or 3 deep breaths and then tense your toes and feet, hold for 5 seconds and relax.
 Next tense your toes, feet and lower legs, hold for 5 seconds and relax.
 Then tense your toes, feet lower and upper legs, hold for 5 seconds and relax.
 And so on until you are tensing your whole body, (except your head- that could give you a headache!)